-Common Ground grows the future in the Youth Enterprise Zone (YEZ) and the Youth Enterprise Transition Zone (YETZ), where young entrepreneurs combine their exuberant creativity with the bounty of nature, be it metal, fiber, wood, glass, plants or food.
+The Common Ground Country Fair helps shape the future in the Youth Enterprise Zone (YEZ) and the Youth Enterprise Transition Zone (YETZ) where young entrepreneurs combine their exuberant creativity with the bounty of nature, be it metal, fiber, wood, glass, plants or food.

-FOOD: All food sold at the Common Ground Country Fair (including food sold in the YEZ Area!) must meet the MOFGA Food Policy.
+Food: All food sold at the Common Ground Country Fair must meet the MOFGA Food Policy.
 Food vendors must have liability insurance as well.
 Group insurance is available for Common Ground food vendors.
 If you wish to sell food, please download the additional materials linked below for review and submission with your application.

 The Basics of Selling Food in YEZ/YETZ

 Sanitizing for Safe Food Production (html)

 Cotton: MOFGA strongly encourages the use of organic cotton in cotton products sold at the Fair, though this is not a requirement.
 In consideration of the many benefits of organic cotton and damage caused by conventional cotton production, MOFGA gives preference to applicants using organic materials.

 Jeff Cotton, firstname.lastname@example.org, 207-350-1034 (text only please)